fujiyama-kota-comm/fec-rs-codec/README.md

 ## 📜 License

 This project is licensed under the **MIT License**.
-You may use it for research, education, and commercial applications.
+It is free for research, education, and commercial use.

 ---